vzepec/miyoo_downloader_psx/README.md

 The script displays a paginated list of available files, allows you to download the ones you choose and stores them in `../Roms/PS`.

-It has a font selector, currently supports a European and US font.
+It has a source selector, currently supports a European and US sources.

 # Requirements